DonovanSohr/snakeGame/README.md

     - Wrap snake so it can go through walls
     - Increase game speed when snake gains x number of points
     - Need a reset function for when the player loses

+    Sources:

+    https://medium.freecodecamp.org/think-like-a-programmer-how-to-build-snake-using-only-javascript-html-and-css-7b1479c3339e - used this site to decide how to implement canvas in relation to the game

+    https://www.w3schools.com/html/html5_canvas.asp - used this to understand the basics of canvas and the rules for implementing it

+    https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Basic_animations - used this site to add the 'request animation frame' and keep the snake moving at a constant speed